Particle Statistics, Frustration, and Ground-State Energy: Natural inequality

 \subsection{Natural inequality for spinless case}

 First we consider the comparison of spinless hard-core bosons with spinless fermions.
-We assume the system of bosons or fermions is described by the same Hamiltonian,
+We assume the system of bosons or fermions is described by the same form of Hamiltonian,

 where $j$ is the label of a site on a finite lattice $\Lambda$ and $n_j\equiv c^{\dagger}_jc_j$ is the number of particles on $j$-th site.
 Chemical potential $\mu$ is the uniform (site independent) part of $\mu_j$.
 For a system of bosons, we identify $c_j$ with the boson annihilation operator $b_j$ satisfying the standard commutation relations, with the hard-core constraint $n_j = 0,1$ at each site.
-The hard-core constraint may also be implemented by introducing the infinite on-site interaction $\frac{\calU}{2}\sum_jn_j(n_j - 1)$, where $\calU\to+\infty$.
+The hard-core constraint may also be implemented by introducing an infinite on-site interaction $\frac{\calU}{2}\sum_jn_j(n_j - 1)$, where $\calU\to+\infty$.
 For a system of fermions, we identify $c_j$ with the fermion annihilation operator $f_j$ satisfying the standard anticommutation relations.

 This Hamiltonian is very general.
-We do not make any assumption on the dimension or the geometry of the lattice $\Lambda$, or on the range of the hoppings.
+We do not make any assumption on the dimensionality or the geometry of the lattice $\Lambda$, or on the range of the hoppings.
 In addition, the interaction is also arbitrary, as long as it can be written in terms of $V_{jk}$.
-The interesting aspect of attractive interaction will be discussed at the end of the Sec.~\ref{natural}.
+The interesting aspect of attractive interaction will be discussed in Appendix~\ref{app:proof3}.
 We note that the Hamiltonian~\eqref{eq.Ham} conserves the total particle number.
 Thus the ground state can be defined for a given number of particles $M$ (canonical ensemble), or for a given chemical potential $\mu$ (grand canonical ensemble).
 The comparison between bosons and fermions can be made in either circumstance.

 Now we will present a sufficient condition for the natural inequality~\eqref{eq.e0b.leq.e0f}.
 Moreover, a sufficient condition for the strict inequality $E_0^{\rm B} < E_0^{\rm F}$ is provided.
-The proof is also illuminating for physical understanding of the natural inequality in interacting systems.
+The proof is also illuminating for physical understanding of the natural inequality in interacting systems, showing the importance of the particle statistics and exchange processes.

 \begin{theorem}\textup{(Natural inequality for spinless case)}

 The inequality~\eqref{eq.e0b.leq.e0f} holds for any given number of particles $M$ on a finite lattice $\Lambda$ with $N \geq M$ sites, if all the hopping amplitudes $t_{jk}$ are real and nonnegative.